Pablo - Image Editing App in Angular 2

 I broke up the work for this web app into two parts.
 I broke it up this way to give me a bit more time to think about my approach for Part 2 as my gut was that this portion would be more difficult.
 It ended up being relatively straightforward, but there are still a few things to do to make it feature complete.

-1. Everything (including filters use) excluding <canvas> overlay controls. ~32hrs
+- Everything (including filters use) excluding

-2. <canvas> overlay and editing controls. ~16hrs
+overlay and editing controls. ~16hrs

 Part 1 - Notes and Takeaways

-• The Angular 2 CLI is awesome even in its early stage.
+- The Angular 2 CLI is awesome even in its early stage.
 The ng generate command is extremely useful for generating numerous files succinctly.

-• Observables are interesting compared to Promises.
+- Observables are interesting compared to Promises.
 It sounds like I may make better use of them in the future to decrease parent-to-child view binding.

-• Wrote IndexOfPipe and learned about the advantages and disadvantages of it and related solutions.
+and JSON to create a really flexible way to apply image filters. - Wrote IndexOfPipe and learned about the advantages and disadvantages of it and related solutions.

-• EventEmitters are for child to parent communication and BehaviorSubject/Subject are for communicating via services and components.
+are for communicating via services and components.

 Part 2 of 2